 Waldrep was born in 1968 in South Boston, Va., near the North Carolina border.
 He graduated from Harvard College with a B.A. in American history (1990) and then received his M.A. and Ph.D. degrees in American history from Duke University (1992, 1996).
 His revised dissertation, Southern Workers and the Search for Community: Spartanburg County, S.C., won the inaugural Richard L. Wentworth Prize from the University of Illinois Press (2000).

-Waldrep left academia in 1996 in order to become part of the New Order Amish community then at Yanceyville, N.C.
-Subsequently he received an MFA from the Iowa Writers Workshop (2005) and returned to academia with visiting assistant professorships at Deep Springs College and Kenyon College.
-Waldrep currently lives in Lewisburg, Pa., where he is Professor of English at Bucknell University and edits the journal West Branch.
-He is a member of the Old Order River Brethren.
-From 2007 to 2018 he also served as Editor-at-Large for The Kenyon Review.
+Waldrep left academia in 1996 in order to join the New Order Amish community then at Yanceyville, N.C.
+Subsequently he received an MFA from the Iowa Writers Workshop (2005) and returned to academia with visiting assistant professorships at Deep Springs College and Kenyon College before joining the faculty at Bucknell University in 2007.
+From 2007 to 2018 he served as Editor-at-Large for The Kenyon Review, and from 2011 to 2021 he was editor of the journal West Branch.
+He is a member of the Old Order River Brethren and divides his time between Lewisburg, Pa., and Franklin Co., Pa.